 \$35 per hour.
 Every attempt will be made to schedule several consumers for benefits planning on the same day at the same location.
 Benefits planners may invoice for travel time only once when multiple consumers are seen in the same visit.
-DORS counselors can find more information about Billing for Travel Time for DORS-Approved Benefits Planning Providers on InDORS.
+DORS counselors can find more information about Benefits Planning Providers on InDORS.